Home | Carnegie Learning

 In a traditional classroom of “I Do, We Do, You Do,” students might engage with these Algebra I TEKS by first listening to a lecture while copying notes and labeling graphs.
 These are the days you find yourself talking all day long, time drags, and you’ve lost your voice after you’ve repeated the same information every class period!

-Your students would then, as a group, help you complete a few examples by identifying where graphs increase, decrease, remain constant, etc. The students who always participate will participate, while hearing from the others requires a big effort with unpredictable results.
+Your students would then, as a group, help you complete a few examples by identifying where graphs increase, decrease, remain constant, etc. The students who always participate will participate.
+Getting the others to chime in requires a big effort with unpredictable results.

 Finally, your students practice independently with a worksheet or homework assignment, maybe with the support of a word bank or their notes.
 Now you have a huge stack of papers to grade.
 Where’s the coffee?